tordar/your-spotify-consolidator/README.md

 # Your Spotify Consolidator 🧹🔄📊

 A scripting tool to fetch and consolidate Spotify top albums data from [Your_Spotify](https://github.com/Yooooomi/your_spotify) API.
-This tool helps you collect your top 500 albums, by cleaning up duplicates and gives you a cleaned JSON document.
+This tool helps you collect your top 500 albums, by cleaning up duplicates and gives you an easy to use JSON document.

 ## Prerequisites